Back to School Sale: $100 OFF Sitewide Shop now

 The medical treatment options for hyperhidrosis in refractory cases are given as,

-• Microwave thermolysis: It is the destruction of sweat glands by the application of thermal energy, similar to a laser.
+• Microwave thermolysis: It is the destruction of sweat glands by applying thermal energy, similar to a laser.

 • Ionotrophoresis: In this procedure, water and electric current are used to put hyperactive sweat glands into a resting phase.